Community Action Agency

 1. Who qualifies for the County Indigent Cremation Program?

 Any resident of Brevard County who does not have any relatives or resources to pay for funeral expenses.
-If there are no relatives or resources to pay for burial, household must be at or below 125% of poverty guidelines.
+If there are no relatives or resources to pay for cremation, the household must be at or below 125% of poverty guidelines.

 2. How would someone apply for the Cremation Program?

-They must call one of our offices to schedule an appointment.
-Must bring to the appointment the picture identification for all adult household members, social security cards, bank statements for the past 2 months and verification of income for the past two months for all household members.
+They must call the Community Action Office to schedule an appointment.
+Must bring to the appointment the picture identification for all adult household members, social security cards for all household members, birth certificates for all children under eighteen (18) years of age, bank statements for the past three (3) months, and verification of income for the past three (3) months for all household members.

 3. Does the County help with Cremation services?

-The County will assist up to $450 for cremation expenses, children and adults.
+The county will provide up to $550 for cremation expenses for children and adults.

 5. Can the person making the funeral arrangements come into the office with a signed contract? (from a Funeral Home)